samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 ![LoRa ranging test results](distance_comparison_sub.png) _Comparison of GPS and LoRa ranging distance measurements during flight_

-The results were very promising with only a small delta between the LoRa and GPS results, which can easily be accounted for by several factors aincluding GPS accuracy and the aircraft home position vs GCS position offset of a few metres.
+The results were very promising with only a small delta between the LoRa and GPS results, which can easily be accounted for by several factors including GPS accuracy and the aircraft home position vs GCS position offset of a few metres.
 For the Beacon RTH application, the accuracy shown is more than good enough as the ranging results can clearly be relied on to determine if the UAV is moving away from or towards the home point.

 # System Setup

 My initial ranging tests took place over a year ago, and I didn’t start my work on the larger RTH solution until summer had turned to autumn this year.
 Thankfully, I’d documented my previous work well enough to give myself a head start.
 First off is determining how to setup the system for navigation control in a way which is both performant and safe.

-As mentioned before, the LoRa radio modems are set up for ranging using arduino microcontrollers to provide a serial interface.
+As mentioned before, the LoRa radio modems are set up for ranging using Arduino microcontrollers to provide a serial interface.
 I switched the roles of the air and ground node, so the air node requests a ranging measurement and outputs the response from the ground node on its serial port.
 This provides automatic ranging updates at approximately 2 Hz for use by other systems on the UAV.
 The airborne LoRa node onboard the UAV is connected to a companion computer.
 The companion computer is also connected by UART to a serial port on the flight controller to provide bidirectional communications, allowing the companion computer to both receive flight data and send control commands.
 The ground LoRa node is a standalone modem and microcontroller which responds to the ranging requests made by the airborne node.

 ![Basic System Diagram](system_diagram_basic.png)
 _Basic system overview_